-Swedish capital rocked by riots
+Sweden: Riots erupt in Stockholm neighborhood

 "The crime rate has not skyrocketed," Azita Raji told CNN's Chris Cuomo, citing data showing a weak correlation between terrorism and the migrations.

-And Trump's statements left many Swedish residents puzzled.
+Trump's statements left many Swedish residents puzzled.

 Djamel Zeghachov, a driver in Stockholm, told CNN: "We were like, what's happened right now?
 Has somebody stolen our meatballs?
 People were laughing about it."